aws-samples/amazon-cognito-vue-workshop/docs/CognitoConfig.md

 # Configure application to use Cognito User Pool

 In this section you will setup the application to communicate with the Cognito User Pool.
-In order to do this you will need two piece of information about the user pool.
+In order to do this you will need two pieces of information about the user pool.
 You will need the **_Pool ID_** and the **_App Client ID_**.
 To complete this step you will open the JavaScript file that will use the pool ID and app client ID.

-To be configuration open your project code in your favorite text editor editor/IDE.
-Now navigate to the following JavaScript file **/src/config/cognito.js** in your project.
+In the Cloud9 IDE navigate to the following JavaScript file **/src/config/cognito.js** in your project.

 - The pool ID represents an unique ID that identifies your user pool